gustavkrist/notes/Applied Statistics/Statistics/Maximum Likelihood.md

 ---
 ## Maximum Likelihood

-!!! note  Maximum Likelihood Principle
+!!! note "Maximum Likelihood Principle"
     Given a dataset, choose the parameter(s) of interest in such a way that the data are most likely